 Once you're sure all this information is correct (double check you've inputted the correct wallet address!), press 'Submit'.

 If you've set up two-factor authentication, you will be asked for a code from your phone.
 Enter it and press 'Submit'.

 You will be sent an email to confirm the withdrawal.

 Go to your email and click the link that has been sent to you.

 You will see your coins appear in your wallet balance.

 What about when you're ready to sell your Syscoin?

-You simply reverse the order of tasks you performed in this guide.For example, you send your Syscoin to Livecoin, exchange it for Bitcoin, send that Bitcoin to Coinbase Cex.io Local Bitcoins and sell it for your preferred currency.
+You simply reverse the order of tasks you performed in this guide.For example, you send your Syscoin to Binance, exchange it for Ethereum, send that Ethereum to Coinbase Cex.io Local Bitcoins and sell it for your preferred currency.